Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Concepts.rst

 Review
 ^^^^^^^
-So, to review, a control function is permentantly identified by its NAME.
+So, to review, a control function is permanently identified by its NAME.
 This NAME is used during *address claiming* to assign the control function an *address*.
-This address is not permenant, and may change at any time if address claming occurs again for some reason.
+This address is not permanent, and may change at any time if address claiming occurs again for some reason.

-Now that you understand these concepts, you can create your first control function and send some basic messges!
+Now that you understand these concepts, you can create your first control function and send some basic messages!
 Check out the :doc:`basic tutorial <Tutorials/The ISOBUS Hello World>` now if you'd like to practice this, or keep reading to learn more.

 Transport Layer